dosco/graphjin/docs/guide.md

 go generate ./...

 # do this the only the time to setup the database
-docker-compose run rails_app rake db:create db:migrate
+docker-compose run rails_app rake db:create db:migrate db:seed

 # start super graph in development mode with a change watcher
 docker-compose up